ADM-Dot-Net-Aug-2022-Projects/960134-Nguyen-Luan/README.md

 Back End - ASP.NET, Entity FrameWork and SQL Server Auth - Using ASP.Net Component Authorizations with a Customer AuthStateProvider Model-View-Controller Architecture Pattern
-Source code is based off of Patric God Blazor E-Commerce Course on Udemy.
+Development are based off of Patric God Blazor E-Commerce Course on Udemy and Cognizant Academy Mentor Jason Monroe.